-The Company remains fully compliant with the regulatory requirements for CSR expenditure and has transferred the sum of ₹ 80,98,000 as in the month of March, 2023 to meet the requirements of the regulator.
+The Company remains fully compliant with the regulatory requirements for CSR expenditure and has transferred the sum of ₹ 67,22,000/- in March 2024 to meet the requirements of the regulator.
 In addition the Company also works with Anganwadis as part of the Poshan program to address malnourishment in the country.
 The details of the policy are available on the website, www.atfoods.com